ultragorira/ultragorira.github.io/_posts/2023-XX-XX-Vector-Embeddings-KNN-HSNW.md

 From the plot above you can kind of see that the two first sentences are having a somewhat similar raprensentation than the third one

-## Measuring distance between embeddings
+## Measuring similarity/distance between embeddings

 There are various ways to calculate distances between two vector embeddings, and the choice often depends on the specific characteristics of the data and the problem you are trying to solve.
 Let's check some: